darsain/sly/README.md

 **target:** can be selector of item inside of SLIDEE, item index, or item DOM element

-*you can use this method even when **itemNav** is disabled, targeting random items from content slug, like headings and stuff*
+*you can use this method even when **itemNav** is disabled, targeting random items from content, like headings, paragraphs, ...*

 ## Custom events

 On almost any action sly does, there is an event being triggered.
 All custom events receive similar arguments: `$items`, `position`, and `relatives`.

 **$items:** argument is jQuery wrapped array of items.
-Doesn't contain anything when **itemNav** is disabled.
+Empty when non-item based navigation is used.

-**position:** object with information about current SLIDEE position.
-Consists of:
+**position:** object with information about a current SLIDEE position.
+Structure:

 ```js
 {